avinetworks/servicemesh/README.md

 The AMC service can be run standalone or inside the kubernetes cluster.
 If this service is being run outside of the Kubernetes cluster, one would need to expose the Galley server to become accessible over IP.
 For experiments, this can be achieved by exposing the Galley Service in Istio as NodePort service.
 Besides this, the following are a list of pre-requisites needed before we get started:

     - A Kubernetes cluster with Istio deployed with MCP services enabled.
-    - A AVI controller accesible over IP:
+    - A AVI controller accesible over IP.
-         -  The AVI controller should be configured with the Kubernetes/Openshift cloud.
-         -  The IPAMs for the North/South and East/West services should be configured.
-         -  The service syncing for Backend/Frontend services should be disabled on the cloud.

  #### Running AMC outside the cluster